hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 While the first part of this introduction to Redfish focused on the architectural specifics of the API, this second part goes deeper in the server data model and its smooth integration with additional components using powerful internal communication standards helping the improvement of security and firmware update.

-Overall, the Redfish API has sufficiently solid foundations to handle future long term developments; on the protocol side, everything is stable with HTTPs and JSON.
-On the other hand, there are new technologies that are starting to arrive on the market and their modeling by Redfish is in progress.
-I am particularly thinking of the "Compute Express Link" (<a href="https://computeexpresslink.org/" target="_blank">CXL</a>), which will change the internal architecture of the servers and which will therefore have to be modeled.
-The current <a href="https://www.dmtf.org/standards/wip" target="_blank">project</a> can be consulted on the DMTF website.
+The specificities of the Redfish standard listed in both parts of this introduction provide a solid foundation to ensure a long term stability of the protocol and the computer data model.
+This stability is necessary for a smooth adoption of this standard by programmers.
+Moreover, it will facilitate the creation of new models for emerging technologies like the "Compute Express Link" (<a href="https://computeexpresslink.org/" target="_blank">CXL</a>).

 And so, the best is yet to come!